Anton Yelchin: Career

 Yelchin played supporting roles in two blockbuster films released in May 2009: Star Trek, in which he played teenage navigator Pavel Chekov, and Terminator Salvation, in which he played a young Kyle Reese.

 In 2011, Yelchin played Charley Brewster in Craig Gillespie's remake film Fright Night, starred in the romantic drama Like Crazy, and voiced Clumsy Smurf in the film adaptation of The Smurfs, as well as its 2013 sequel.
 He replaced Russell Tovey for the voice role of Albino Pirate in the American version of the animated film The Pirates!
 In an Adventure with Scientists! (also known as The Pirates!
 Band of Misfits) (2012).
+Yelchin voiced Shun in Studio Ghibli's From Up on Poppy Hill.

 Yelchin again played the role of Chekov in the 2013 film Star Trek Into Darkness.
-He played the lead in the thriller Odd Thomas (2013).
-Yelchin reprised his role as Chekov in Star Trek Beyond, which was released in 2016.
+He also played the lead in the thriller Odd Thomas (2013) as well as the horror comedy Burying the Ex and the romantic film 5 to 7 (both in 2014).
+In 2015, Yelchin starred in the independent horror film Green Room, which premiered at the Cannes Film Festival that year and received a limited theatrical release in May 2016, and the neo-noir film The Driftless Area.

-He completed filming several independent films that were released posthumously.
-He recorded the voice role of Jim Lake Jr. on Guillermo del Toro's animated TV series Trollhunters: Tales of Arcadia.
-He was cast as one of the lead actors in a TV adaptation of Stephen King's book Mr. Mercedes, but died before filming began.
+Shortly before his death, Yelchin reprised his role as Chekov in Star Trek Beyond, which was released on July 22, 2016.
+He also completed filming several independent films that were released posthumously.
+Yelchin also recorded the voice role of Jim Lake Jr. on Guillermo del Toro's Trollhunters: Tales of Arcadia.